How the IRS Evaluates 409A Valuations During Audits

 Using a theoretically acceptable method incorrectly can be just as problematic as using the wrong method entirely.
 (Deep dive: 409A Valuation Methods Explained (OPM, PWERM, Hybrid).)

-This is one of the most scrutinized areas in IRS reviews.
+Preferred vs. common stock treatment is one of the most scrutinized areas in IRS reviews, because preferred shares carry rights that common shares do not.

 Preferred shares often include: